twlz0ne/qsb-mac-archive/QuickSearchBox/QSB/SDK/Templates/QSBPythonPlugin/README.txt

 You should only have to add the source trees to Xcode the first time you build a QSB plugin.

-Before you start coding you plugin, you will now want to make some changes in the Info.plist file to make your plugin unique.
+Before you start coding you plugin, you will want to make some changes in the Info.plist file to make your plugin unique.
 Open the Info.plist file and update the "CFBundleIdentifier" and the two "HGSExtensionIdentifier" entries to be something appropriate.
 You will find the "HGSExtensionIdentifier" entries